• Skip to primary navigation

 Instructions

-• Pop popcorn using an air popper or in a pot.
+2. Pop 6 ounces popcorn kernels using an air popper or in a pot.
 This makes a large amount (about 24 cups) of popcorn, so you may have to do it in 2 batches.
-Place into one or two large bowls and set aside.
+Place the popcorn into one or two large bowls and set aside.

-• Stir milk, corn syrup and salt together in a small saucepan.
-Pour sugar into the center of the saucepan, being careful not to get any on the sides of the pot.
+3. Stir ⅔ cup whole milk or half and half, 1 Tablespoon white corn syrup, and ¼ teaspoon salt together in a small saucepan.
+Pour 2 cups granulated sugar into the center of the saucepan, being careful not to get any on the sides of the pot.
 Bring to a boil over medium heat, stirring until sugar is completely dissolved.

-• Stir occasionally until mixture reaches 230°F on an instant read or candy thermometer.
-Remove from heat and stir in vanilla and food coloring (several drops of red should do, or about ½ a toothpick dipped into gel color).
+4. Stir occasionally until mixture reaches 230°F on an instant-read or candy thermometer.
+Remove from heat and stir in 1 teaspoon vanilla and pink food coloring (several drops of red should do, or about ½ a toothpick dipped into gel color).

 Nutrition